 - Self-aware and self-adaptive network design and evaluation

 - Network self-healing, security and self-defence

 - Adaptive routing for emergency situations

 Accepted papers will be included and indexed in the IEEE digital libraries (Xplore), showing their affiliation with IEEE PerCom.

-Papers must be 6 pages or less in size, including references, figures and tables (at least 10pt font, 2-column format).
+Papers must be 6 pages or less in length (at least 10pt font, 2-column format), including references, figures and tables.
 The IEEE LaTeX and Microsoft Word templates, as well as information for formatting the manuscript can be found here.

 Papers should be submitted via the EDAS PerNEM 2015 page.

 Paper submission: December 12, 2014 (extended)

 Author notification: January 9, 2015

 Please address any queries to Prof Erol Gelenbe.